 - Via Slack.
 Paul pops into Slack pretty consistently and that’s where you can get a hold of his brain directly.

 - Via his Facebook group.
 Once you’re a member of BSF, you’ll have access to the Facebook group.
 It’s run very well with Scrivs being the only one who can create a topic.
 I like this because other Facebook groups can run amok, and this one is very strategic and organized.

 Being a member of BSF is worth the cost just to have access to a marketing mind such as Scrivs.
 If you want to learn how to create a 6-figure business online, why not learn from someone who has done it consistently?

-What you do with this information is up to you, but I do hope you’ll at least take advantage of that free Master Blogging as a Business Workshop.
+What you do with this information is up to you, but I do hope you’ll at least take advantage of that free Master Blogging as a Business Workshop and Free Blog Simple Guide.
 If nothing else, you’ll get some great insights from that.

 Other related posts:

 - Best Programs to Make Money Online